Bean-Pringles/Relay/README.md

 # What is Relay?

 Relay is a cross platfrom dependency manager designed for switching from Windows to Linux, distro hopping, and dependency backup.
 It features a modular structure that allows users to write there own layer for platform backup, as well as a central manifest for users to update the packages without having to code.
+Relay provides a quick and easy way for developers to migrate machines without headaches.